 “This is the type of Marin housing that makes sense – to use existing housing to meet today’s needs,” says a letter submitted to planning commissioners by the Aging Action Initiative, one of dozens received to support the proposal.

 “We are thrilled to be working with Monsignor Padazinski and St. Patrick’s parish to offer financially vulnerable seniors a new lease on life and, simultaneously, to renovate and reinvigorate a classic neighborhood home,” says Mary Kay Sweeney, Executive Director of Homeward Bound of Marin.

 Residents in the program will be referred by the Marin Housing Authority from a list of seniors eligible for “housing choice,” also called Section 8, subsidies that allow them to pay 30 percent of their income in rent.
-Each tenant will sign an Occupancy Agreement and Code of Conduct with Homeward Bound of Marin.
+For more information, please see the FAQs about King Street Senior Housing.